ProceduresGovernment

 #permalink to section

-At second quarter of 2024 the male workforce in Herreros, Locksmiths, Jewelers and Craftsmen in the Manufacture of Metal was higher in the educational segment with 7 to 9 years of schooling (151k), while the female workforce was higher in the educational segment with 10 to 12 years of schooling (2.88k).
+During the third quarter of 2024, male and female workforce in Herreros, Locksmiths, Jewelers and Craftsmen in the Manufacture of Metal was concentrated in the educational segment with 7 to 9 years of schooling (153k men and 1.84k women).

 * The data regarding salaries have low statistical precision so it should not be used as conclusions.